avreal/AutomationScenarios/sc1-VerifyIntMac/readme.md

 ~~~
 Output:

-A list containing dictionaries which make up the arp table of locations with mac address violations.
+List containing dictionaries which make up the arp table of locations with mac address violations
+List containing location codes with empty arp tables

 ~~~
 We have found violations of the # of mac addresses policy on Ethernet 0/3 across 2 locations.
 The full arp output of Ethernet 0/3 for all offending locations will be printed below